Mid Game Character Building

 Once you get those spells ready, though, even spellcasters should invest in Fighting.
 This becomes more important after the Lair branches, when you start facing more ranged attacks and conjurations.
 You can leave Fighting trained the entire game, or just leave it in the upper teens.
 The same strategem also applies to Dodging, but with less levels - 8-10 will be useful.

 Most players will want a buckler (though most ranged weapons are 2-handed), and thus should choose to put a little (4) skill to offset some of the penalties.
-Upgrading to a larger shield is defintely possible, though always keep your main spell at a reliable casting rate.
+Upgrading to a larger shield is definitely possible, though always keep your main spell at a reliable casting rate.
 Ten (to 15) skill for a kite shield is probably enough; you don't want to put five more levels just to offset 2 EV.
-Magic training can improve failure rates even with insufficent Shields skill.
+Magic training can improve failure rates even with insufficient Shields skill.

 Auxiliary